wpilibsuite/frc-docs/source/docs/hardware/sensors/analog-inputs-hardware.rst

 In practice, there is no way to measure a "true" analog signal with a digital device such as a computer (like the RoboRIO).
 Accordingly, the analog inputs are actually measured as a 12-bit digital signal - however, this is quite a high resolution [1]_.

+Analog inputs are typically (but not always!) used for sensors whose measurements vary continuously over a range, such as :doc:`ultrasonic rangefinders <ultrasonics-hardware>` and :doc:`potentiometers <analog-potentiometers-hardware>`, as they can communicate by outputting a voltage proportional to their measurements.

 Connecting to RoboRIO analog input ports
 ----------------------------------------

 .. note:: An additional four analog inputs are available via the "MXP" expansion port.
 To use these, a breakout board of some sort that connects to the MXP is needed.

 .. warning:: Always consult the technical specifications of the sensor you are using *before* wiring the sensor, to ensure that the correct wire is being connected to each pin.
-Failure to do so can result in damage to the device.
+Failure to do so can result in damage to the sensor or the RIO.

+.. warning:: **Never** directly connect the power pin to the ground pin on any port on the RoboRIO!
+This can severely damage the device.

 |RoboRIO Analog Inputs|